 She and her husband, Chuck, have two grown girls, five grandchildren and one great grandchild.
 Connie enjoys the outdoors, hiking, art, weightlifting, cardio, walks and bicycling.

 Connie joined Plus 60 as a member in 2018 because she liked the activities and just felt compelled to be around like-minded people going through the same stages in life as her.
 She feels very blessed to be healthy, active and she can’t wait to share her enjoyment for life with others.
-She is extremely excited to be chosen for the Board as it offers a chance to expel her energy into so many good people.
+She enjoys her volunteer service as a Board member as the opportunity offers a chance to expel her energy into so many good people.